epomatti/az-vm-jit/README.md

 ## VMAccess extensions

-It is possible to extend VM management capabilities using the `VMAccess extension`.
+It is possible to extend VM management capabilities using the [VMAccess extension][2].

 To install the extension using Terraform: